blitzcode/ghc-stack/README.md

 There's also the issue of different versions of the RTS.
 There are debug / no-debug, single / multi-threaded, profiling enabled / disabled and 32 / 64 bit versions of it.
 You'll need to know what the program you're inspecting links against.
 See the [Rts/Config](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Rts/Config) page for more details.

 Unlike most C APIs, the Haskell RTS one does not seem to be usable from C++.
 Among other issues, code in the headers uses identifiers like `new`.
+(Update: Fixed in HEAD, see [Ticket #8676](https://ghc.haskell.org/trac/ghc/ticket/8676#ticket))

 Finally, [SourceTree/Includes](https://ghc.haskell.org/trac/ghc/wiki/Commentary/SourceTree/Includes) from the GHC commentary explains the general include structure.